SoftMochii/68k-instruction-index/README.md

 #   68000 Instruction Manual Index

+##  Demo
+I am hosting this website on https://68k.azurewebsites.net/, using Azure Free Tier, so availability may be limited.

 ##  Background
 This project was created using React.js.
 It was created in hope to reduce the frustration users get when they are learning assembly language.